joaomh/xgboost-catboost-lgbm/README.md

 An overview of boosting tree algorithms, their main differences, performance comparisons, and hyperparameter optimization.
 In this notebook, we will delve deeper into boosted trees, specifically comparing XGBoost, CatBoost, and LightGBM.
-We will explore their main differences, parameters in each algorithm, compare their performance on different datasets, assess their CPU and GPU usage, conduct Optuna optimization, and examine SHAP values.
+We will explore the main differences, and parameters in each algorithm, compare their performance on different datasets, assess their CPU and GPU usage, conduct Optuna optimization, and examine SHAP values.

 - [This Notebook repository](https://github.com/joaomh/xgboost-catboost-lgbm)
 - [Undergraduate GitHub repository](https://github.com/joaomh/study_boosting_optuna_USP_undergraduate_thesis)